 This post may contain affiliate links.
 Please read our disclosure policy.

-• Quick and Easy: Ready in under 30 minutes, this recipe is perfect for busy weekdays.
+• Quick and Easy: Ready in about 20 minutes, it’s a simple one-pot meal perfect for lunch or dinner.

 Ingredients